sara-nl/htdpdocs/source/Pages/compute/prepare_workloads.rst

 Job management overview
 =======================

-On the HT-platform you will use Slurm to schedule, manage and execute your jobs.
+On Spider you will use Slurm to schedule, manage and execute your jobs.
 Slurm (short for Simple Linux Utility for Resource Management) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
 Further information can be found at the